-See our list of the best VPNs for Linux instead.
+See our list of the best Linux VPNs here.

 While the initial pricing on the SecureLine VPN is decent, that is because of the steep discounts given for an initial subscription.
-Let’s use the 2-year subscription for a 5-device (five simultaneous connections) plan as an example:
+Let’s use the 3-year subscription plan.

-Just to be sure that this is actually the case, we dug into the support pages at Avast, and found this,
+Just to be sure that we are describing this correctly, we dug into the support pages at Avast, and found this,

 When you purchase an Avast subscription, we may offer you an initial discounted price.
 This offer applies only to the first subscription cycle, after which you are charged full price.
 The full subscription price is provided during purchase, and you are informed in advance by email before payment is taken.
 If you are unhappy with the renewal price, cancel your subscription before the end of the current subscription cycle and you will not be charged.